Monongalia County Personal Injury Lawyer

 Non-economic damages, including pain and suffering and emotional distress, may also be recoverable in a personal injury claim.
 Consultation with a personal injury attorney in Mon County could provide clarification regarding the type and amount of damages to which an injured party may be entitled.

-Contact a Monongalia County Personal Injury Attorney Today
+Contact a Monongalia County Personal Injury Lawyer Today

 If you sustained an injury due to another’s negligence, contact a Monongalia County personal injury lawyer for assistance with your claim.
 You may be entitled to compensation, but personal injury claims are subject to strict deadlines.
 For this reason, you should begin considering your legal options as soon as possible.
 Call today to schedule a consultation.